Tuscobia Winter Ultra

 - 160-mile out-and-back

 The 160-mile distance requires completion of a qualifying event and serves as a qualifier for the Iditarod Trail Invitational.
-One 160-mile winner receives a paid guaranteed entry to the Iditarod Trail Invitational.
-The 2026 edition is scheduled for January 2-4, 2026.
+The event also provides one 160-mile winner with a paid guaranteed ITI entry.

 Format, course and rules